hashicorp/vault/website/source/guides/operations/index.html.md

 is a Vault Enterprise feature.

 - **[Enterprise Only]** [Mount Filter](/guides/operations/mount-filter.html)
-guide demonstrates how to selectively filter out secret mounts for Performance Replication.
+guide demonstrates how to selectively filter out secret engines from being replicated across clusters.
+This feature can help organizations to comply with
+***General Data Protection Regulation (GDPR)***.

 - **[Enterprise Only]** [Vault Auto-unseal using AWS Key Management Service (KMS)](/guides/operations/autounseal-aws-kms.html) guide demonstrates an example of how to use Terraform to provision an instance that utilizes an encryption key